thelarz/MvcBreadCrumbs/README.md

 ## Sample BreadCrumbs ##

-This sample will display bread crumbs for all routes using the Action name as the BreadCrumb label.
+This sample will display bread crumbs for all GET routes using the Action name as the BreadCrumb label.

     [BreadCrumb]
     public class SampleController : Controller